Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

        31.591138  , 31.60696126]
 ```

-or what if we genuinely want to raise if any kind of floating point error occurs?
-Maybe negative inputs imply a sensor
+What if we genuinely want to raise if any kind of floating point error occurs?
+Perhaps negative inputs imply a sensor
 failure in a latency insensitive [^4] robot which will ping its handlers upon an exception and hibernate until it can be
 physically recovered.

-`np.errstate` has us covered there too.
+`np.errstate` also has us covered in this situation:

 ```python
 In  [1]: import numpy as np